kemy328/geolocation/README.md

           ###  setting up sops with kms

            - create a .sops.yaml file:

             ```bash
                 ---
                 creation_rules:
-                    - path_regex: path/to/existing/ # The path_regex checks the path of the encrypting file relative to the .sops.yaml config file.
+                    - path_regex: path/to/existing/            ###COMMENT: The path_regex checks the path of the encrypting file relative to the .sops.yaml config file.
 So basically matching the path starting from the `.sops.yaml` it belongs to.

                     kms: 'arn:aws-us-gov:kms:us-gov-west-1:235856440647:key/224a54fc-8440-414d-b73c-364522dd8d96'
                     encrypted_regex: '^(data|stringData)$'